 The Holy Spirit is your divine partner and helper in discovering and fulfilling God’s purpose for your life.

 The Holy Spirit knows and understands perfectly what God has created and called you to do.
-Therefore, He is the perfect consultant or adviser to consult in the matter of your purpose (1 Cor.
+Therefore, He is the perfect consultant or adviser to consult regarding your purpose (1 Cor.
 2:9-10).

-Although the Holy Spirit is the perfect consultant in the matter of purpose, yet if you don’t consult Him, you will remain ignorant or confused in the matter of your purpose in life.
+Although the Holy Spirit is the perfect consultant for purpose, yet if you don’t consult Him, you will remain ignorant or confused about your purpose in life.

-The Holy Spirit can reveal your purpose to you by speaking audibly to you as though a person is standing beside you speaking to you, or by speaking through a still small inner voice in your spirit or heart (Isa.
+The Holy Spirit can reveal your purpose to you by speaking audibly to you as though a person is standing beside you, talking to you, or communicating through a still small inner voice in your spirit or heart (Isa.
 30:21).

 Moreover, the Holy Spirit can speak to you through others by prophecy or word of knowledge (Acts 13:1-3).
 Also, the Holy Spirit can guide or direct you to your purpose through the witness of peace and joy He bears with your spirit (Rom.
 8:16).

-When you are in the right path of purpose or pursuing your real purpose in life, you will always experience indescribable peace and joy in your heart from the Holy Spirit.
+When you are on the right path of purpose or pursuing your real purpose in life, you will always experience indescribable peace and joy in your heart from the Holy Spirit.